Do you want to know how many times people added an item to their shopping cart on your website? You can track add to cart events in Google Analytics!

 Step 2: Install eCommerce Addon

-In the next step, you’ll have to install the MonsterInsights eCommerce addon.
+In the next step, we’ll install the MonsterInsights eCommerce addon.
 It automatically detects your eCommerce store and starts tracking its performance in Google Analytics.

-To install the addon, navigate to Insights » Addons and then go to eCommerce.
+To install the addon, log in to WordPress and go to Insights » Addons, and then to the eCommerce tile.
 Now click Install and the addon will activate in just a few minutes.
-You should see the status change from Inactive to Active.
+You’ll see the status change from Inactive to Active.

 That’s it!
 You’ve successfully set up eCommerce tracking in WordPress.
-Now, are you ready to find out add to cart events?
+Now, are you ready to view add to cart events?